-Here is a listicle of 10 such complications during pregnancy that can have immediate or even long term effects.
+Here is an extensive list of 10 such complications during pregnancy that can have immediate or even long term effects.
 These can be major or minor complications.

 Read more here.

-It’s advised call on your doctor if you see any these signs and get yourself tested.
+It’s advised to call to your doctor if you see any of these signs and get yourself tested.